Do you know the exact National No Smoking Day date and year?

 The main goal of this awareness day is to educate the public and spread important information about the bad impact of tobacco consumption through cigarettes or may in other various modes.

-Through all these activities many get to inspire and step to quit smoking.
+Through all these activities many get inspired and step to quit smoking.

 Let’s know the History of this day